seis-hyejeong/rein/README.md

 2) teleseismic S wave pressure autocorrelation function
 3) teleseismic P/S wave radial autocorrelation function
 4) Radial component of teleseismic P-wave

+While the manual is under construction, do not hesitate reaching out to hkim.geo@gmail.com for questions about the usage.